alexamies/chinesenotes.com/go/src/cnreader/README-go.md

 mkdir $CNREADER_HOME/web/words
 ./cnreader -hwfiles

-##4 Compute word frequencies
+##5 Analyze the whole, including word frequencies and writing out docs to HTML
 cd $CNREADER_HOME/go/src/cnreader
-./cnreader.go -wf

-###6 To enhance a single HTML file with Chinese word popovers
-./cnreader.go -infile=../../../web/classical_chinese-raw.html \
+./cnreader.go
-   -outfile=../../../web/classical_chinese.html

-###7 To enhance all files listed in data/corpus/html-conversions.csv
+###6 To enhance all files listed in data/corpus/html-conversions.csv
 ./cnreader -html

 ###7 To enhance all files in the corpus file modern_articles.csv